bhauman/figwheel-main/docs/docs/emacs.md

 Personally, I am not an Emacs expert, I tend to use a very small set of commands when I'm using Emacs.
 I tend to use the commands that are available universally in text buffers and shell line readers.
-I do tend use more commands when I'm creating Emacs macros to automate an otherwise repetitive operation to transform some text.
+I do tend to use more commands when I'm creating Emacs macros to automate an otherwise repetitive operation to transform some text.

 ## Installing CIDER